Hands-on Gear Review

 The Millet K Pro is a heavy-duty expedition mountaineering shell designed for extended trips in remote areas.
 The jacket is cut wide to accommodate layers and comes fully featured with lots of pockets and an excellent hood that seals out the elements.
 The K Pro differs from other expedition shells in that it has reinforced shoulders and stretch panels under the arms.

 At 21.8 ounces, the K Pro is heavier than other shells that provide a similar level of durability and a better fit.
-We prefer the Arcteryx Alpha SV because itís lighter, feels more comfortable, and has a near perfect arrangement of features (hood, pockets, zippers, and pull cords).
-Go for the Rab Latok ($415) if you want the best value expedition mountaineering shell or the Rab Stretch Neo (~$250) for the most hardshell for your dollar.
+We prefer the Arc'teryx Alpha SV because it's lighter, feels more comfortable, and has a near perfect arrangement of features (hood, pockets, zippers, and pull cords).

 Compare top rated competitors side-by-side >